 Zakat should be paid at 2.5% of the income

-[51:19] And in their wealth there was a portion (haqqun) for the beggars and the deprived.
+[51:19] And in their wealth there is a portion (haqqun) for the beggars and the deprived.

 [70:24] And those who have in their wealth a known portion (haqqun ma’luumun),